Is Public a Safe Brokerage Firm?

 DRIP Service: Cash dividends inside a Public account can be automatically converted into additional shares of the securities that paid them.

-Initial Public Offerings: Public.com does not offer IPO investing.
+Initial Public Offerings: Public.com does offer IPO investing when shares are available and eligibility requirements are met.

 Fractional Shares: Generally speaking, trades at Public can be made in either whole shares or whole dollars.
 Some small issues, like over-the-counter stocks, require a whole-share purchase.